Many homeowners needing more space face a dilemma over whether they’d be better off moving or improving their existing home.

 "By changing those things they can have a much better home – and inevitably such works are less expensive or require less investment than a loft extension, basement or moving.”

-Interestingly, a recent study by home improvement firm Anglian Home Improvements asked 100 estate agents and 1,000 adults for their views on which home improvements added the most value to a property.
+Interestingly, a study by home improvement firm Anglian Home Improvements asked 100 estate agents and 1,000 adults for their views on which home improvements added the most value to a property.

 While the people surveyed put extensions at the top of the list, the agents said it was actually making the living space open plan that added the most value.